-Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home throughout the winter.
+Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the cold winter months.
 According to the Department of Energy, a regular family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy is wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Atlanta geothermal home comfort system makes use of the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home throughout the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Atlanta home or business.
 Although the original investment in a geothermal system may be more than the investment in an ordinary system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
 For most homes, the payments associated with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Atlanta geothermal dealer.
 The dealer will measure your house, compute your heating and cooling requirements and assess your property to establish the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and provide one.
 Once installed, a geothermal system needs less maintenance than an original heating and cooling system and operates more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility expenses.
 Another advantage -- geothermal systems use no fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
 To find a geothermal system that suits your needs, contact GeoSaves, Inc. today or talk to one of our experts at [[phone]].